Review of Nature’s Select Grain Free Dry Dog Food

 |Calorie Weighted Basis||31%||37%||33%|

-The third ingredient is chicken meal.
+The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fourth ingredient is chicken fat.
-Chicken fat is obtained from rendering chicken… a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The next ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

-Chicken fat is high in linoleic acid… an omega-6 fatty acid essential for life.
+Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 From here, the list goes on to include a number of other items.